Syslog Server Profile Configuration Object

 - Set an appropriate

-when initializing the client - Use specific filters to reduce the number of results when listing profiles
+max_limitusing the property setter pattern - Use specific filters to reduce the number of results when listing profiles

 - Use